dibachi/lcthw/NOTES.md

 Makefiles are sensitive to types of whitespace
 "make all" corresponds to "make" and vice versa, as long as there's a "make all" defined in the makefile

 running linux on a VM w/ Windows host means I can use VS Code as my text editor.
-I love that
+I love that:

 a) I can see the text I'm editing

 b) the text editor makes it easy to edit the text, for it is a text editor

 c) I don't have to crack the da vinci code to save a file or to type something in.
 Why do programmers insist on suffering?